Arizona target, 4-star Chandler QB Demond Williams decommits from Ole Miss

-Arizona is in position to land another high-level in-state recruit for its 2024 recruiting class, after four-star Phoenix-area quarterback Demond Williams announced on Twitter Friday afternoon that he's decommitting from Ole Miss.
+Arizona is in position to land another high-level in-state recruit for its 2024 recruiting class after four-star Phoenix-area quarterback Demond Williams announced on Twitter on Friday that he's decommitting from Ole Miss.

 Williams, who committed to the Rebels over the UA in December, said his "recruitment (is) 100% open."
 Williams also holds offers from UCLA, Purdue, Michigan State, BYU and Oregon, among others.